The Full accident report can be read here. (Department of Transport)

 lines to drive the crossover points back to the straight ahead position (this will

-stay driven until the detection is correct - meantime, the signals are locked
+stay driven until the detection is correct - meantime, both signals L31 and L36 are locked

 at Danger).

-Both the DMU and mail trains came to a halt at both signals.
+Both the DMU and mail trains came to a halt and detained at both signals.

 The engineers restored power to the repeater, but had wired in the rectifier